-There are many ways to remove scratches from stainless steel products, however be sure to be careful when using these methods, as you do not want to make the scratches on your steel worse than they already are.
+There are many ways to remove scratches from stainless steel products.
+However, be careful when using these methods, as you do not want to make the scratches on your steel worse.

-5 Ways to Remove Scratches From Stainless Steel
+5 Ways to Get Scratches Out of Stainless Steel

-This article will outline how to use non-abrasive cleaners, how to clean with whitening toothpaste and baking soda, and how to use a stainless steel repair kit.
+This article outlines how to use non-abrasive cleaners, clean with whitening toothpaste and baking soda, and use a stainless steel repair kit.

 1. Non-abrasive Cleaners